bbauska/W3Cx-3of5/README.md

 </ul>
 JS Bin is an open source collaborative Web development debugging tool.
 Most of the examples that are in this course are on JSBin.

 Tutorials can be found on the Web (such as <a href="https://code.tutsplus.com/tutorials/javascript-tools-of-the-trade-jsbin--net-36843">this one)</a> or on YouTube.
 The tool is really simple, just open the link to the provided examples, look at the code, look at the result, etc. And you can modify the examples as you like, you can also modify / clone / save / share them.
-Keep in mind that it&apos;'s always better to be logged in (it&apos;'s free) if you do not want to lose your contributions/personal work.
+Keep in mind that it&apos;s always better to be logged in (it&apos;s free) if you do not want to lose your contributions/personal work.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------ 03. codepen logo (04) ------------------------------------->